core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ### Resource Directory Address Option (RDAO) {#rdao}

-The Resource Directory Address Option (RDAO) carries information about the address of the RD in RAs (Route Advertisements) of IPv6 Neighbor Discovery (ND), similar to how RDNSS options {{?RFC8106}} are sent.
+The Resource Directory Address Option (RDAO) carries information about the address of the RD in RAs (Router Advertisements) of IPv6 Neighbor Discovery (ND), similar to how RDNSS options {{?RFC8106}} are sent.
 This information is needed when endpoints cannot discover the RD with a link-local or realm-local scope multicast address, for instance because the